Rocks found on the surface of the Earth undergo a process over time call weathering. Weathering is the breaking down of rock material.

 Water movement is a major force in physical weathering.
 The persistent crash of waves against rocks causes physical weathering.

-These mushroom-shaped rock pinnacles in Goblin State Park, Utah are formed by wind weathering the sandstone.
+These mushroom-shaped rock pinnacles in Bryce Canyon, known as hoodoos, are formed by wind weathering the sandstone.

 Chemical Weathering Examples

 Chemical weathering can been seen in this photo of Blue Basin located in the John Day National Monument in Oregon.

 The green color of the claystone is from by chemical weathering of a mineral called celadonite.

 Honeycomb weathering is a type of weathering that is believed to have both physical and chemical weathering components.